akashpawar6474/DSA_Problem_Solving_Part2/README.md

 504. Rotate Function => this is pure math based problem with some what sliding window approach where we depend on prev window result..
 505. Ones and Zeroes => simple knapsack pattern problem..
 506. Remove Outermost Parentheses => easy but tricky problem..
+507. Maximum Product of Word Lengths => this is very good problem of converting string to integer interms of bits..